-- Identify Extended Producer Responsibility (EPR) strategies for recycling or disposal of plastic packaging and foodware.
-(2022) - Develop and implement a program to incentivize, or otherwise require, the sale and use of ENERGY STAR condenser dryers through rebates and other mechanisms.
-(2024) - Develop and implement a program to incentivize, or otherwise require, the sale and use of washing machine filters with a screen size of 100 microns or smaller through rebates and other mechanisms.
-(2024)
+- 2A.1.7 Identify Extended Producer Responsibility (EPR) strategies for recycling or disposal of plastic packaging and foodware by 2022. - 2A.1.8 Promote, or otherwise require, the sale and use of ENERGY STAR condenser dryers and washing machines with filtration rates of 100 microns or smaller and develop a program to incentivize post-market retrofits or purchases through rebates and other mechanisms by 2024.